fahadmemon1234/GIAIC-Q2-Portfolio/README.md

 ## Preview My Blog Website

-Open [https://todolist-git-blog-website-fahadmemon1234s-projects.vercel.app](Blog Website) with your browser to see the result.
+Open [Blog Website]([Blog Website](https://todolist-git-blog-website-fahadmemon1234s-projects.vercel.app)) with your browser to see the result.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).